TheBaronW/python-blackjack/README.md

-# Final Project
+# Python Blackjack

-The game of BlackJack written in python using OOP principles by Weston LeBaron for UVU CS1410.
+The game of Blackjack written in python using OOP principles by Weston LeBaron for UVU CS1410.
 ## Installation

 If run on Codio, no extra setup needed.\